 - Pregnant women

 - Anyone with a weakened immune system (i.e. if you are on long-term steroids)

-- Patients with egg allergy* that also fit one of the above categories
+- Patients with egg allergy can safely receive the flu vaccine

 While there is no appointment necessary to receive your flu shot if you are an established patient, please note that all of our locations give vaccinations at differing hours.
 Ensure that you are able to receive your flu shot by checking the Flu Schedule below.